MarcoGiordano96/DS_works/README.md

     <h3>Natural Language Processing
     </h3>
     <ul>
-      <li><a href = '#'>2-way Sentiment Analysis of Twitter data from UK politicians during COVID-19</a>: 2-way classification system (positive, negative) for tweets from British politicians to higlight differences from right-wing and left-wing parties.
+      <li><a href = '#'Sentiment Analysis of Twitter data from UK politicians during COVID-19</a>:Multiple classification system for tweets from British politicians to higlight differences from right-wing and left-wing parties.
       </li>
     </ul>
  </ul>